sarahfuchi/Data-Science/EDA (Exploratory data Analysis)/README.md

 Some outcomes of EDA:

-- The distribution of a single variable can be described using its center, spread, shape, and outliers.
+- Extracting averages, mean, minimum, and maximum values can help you better understand variables.
-- Making sure the data is correct.
+- Use the data to identify obvious potenital errors, outliers, and missing values.
-- Checking assumptions is a common step in more complex statistical analyses.
-This helps to ensure that the data being analyzed is accurate and reliable.
-- To investigate relationships between variables, researchers often use correlational analysis.
-This involves measuring how closely two variables correlate.
-Correlational analysis can help scientists understand how one variable influences another.
+- Identify patterns in data by visualizing it in graphs.
+For example, box plots, scatter plots, and histograms can help you see patterns in the data.

 In this summary, I will focus on the steps of EDA.
 I will explain what each step is and what it involves.: